gabriel128/y/README.md

 # Tests

-They are meant to run in the docker container.
+They are meant to run in the docker container or a linux machine

 ```
 make test
 ```